 - 1. Values shown are estimated projections and are not guarantees or predictions. - 2.
-The values have been rounded to the nearest £10 for illustration purposes. - 3.
-The illustration allows for the youngest member with a money purchase benefit at age 35 (youngest member illustration) and continues for a period of 30 years until age 65 (normal retirement age). - 4.
-The starting pot size is assumed to be £470, which is the average pot size, with no future contributions being paid. - 5.
-Inflation is assumed to be 2.5% each year. - 6.
-The projected growth rates before charges and costs is 3.75%. - 7.
-The charge applied has been assumed at 0.16% per annum.
+The illustration allows for the youngest member with a money purchase benefit at age 38 (youngest member illustration) and continues for a period of 27 years until age 65 (normal retirement age). - 3.
+The starting pot size is assumed to be £500, with no future contributions being paid. - 4.
+Inflation is assumed to be 2.5% each year. - 5.
+The projected growth rates before charges and costs is 3.6% per annum. - 6.
+The charge applied has been assumed at 0.16% per annum including transaction costs which have been averaged over the four years to 31 March 2023.
+This is the full extent of the data available from the investment manager.